Batman Forever: Development

 Batman Returns was released in 1992 with financial success and generally favorable reviews from critics, but Warner Bros. was disappointed with its box office run, having made $150 million less than the first film.
-After Batman Returns was deemed too dark and inappropriate for children, with McDonald's even recalling their Happy Meal tie-in, Warner Bros. decided that this was the primary cause of the film's financial results and asked Burton to step down as director; while Sam Raimi (who would later go on to direct Spider-Man in 2002) and John McTiernan were considered, Joel Schumacher was selected by Warner Bros. after his work in The Client and approval from Burton.
-Husband-and-wife screenwriting duo Lee and Janet Scott-Batchler were brought on to write the script.
-Warner Bros. had lost a bidding war for their spec script for an earlier project titled Smoke and Mirrors to Disney's Hollywood Pictures.
-The project ultimately fell through, and Warner Bros. offered the Batchlers several of their film properties to script write.
-Being familiar with comic books from their childhood, the Batchlers chose to work on the next Batman film, which would become Batman Forever.
+After Batman Returns was deemed too dark and inappropriate for children, with McDonald's even recalling their Happy Meal tie-in, Warner Bros. decided that this was the primary cause of the film's financial results.
+After the film's release, Warner Bros. was not interested in Tim Burton's return as director.
+Burton noted he was unsure about returning to direct, writing: "I don't think Warner Bros. wanted me to direct a third Batman.
+I even said that to them."
+Burton and Warner Bros. mutually agreed to part ways, though Burton would stay on as producer.
+John McTiernan turned down an offer to direct.
+In June 1993, Joel Schumacher was selected by Warner Bros. while he was filming The Client (1994), and with Burton's approval.

+Lee and Janet Scott-Batchler, a husband-and-wife screenwriting team, were hired to write the script.
+Warner Bros. had lost a bidding war for their spec script titled Smoke and Mirrors to Disney's Hollywood Pictures.
+The project ultimately fell through, and Warner Bros. offered the Batchlers several of their film properties to write.
+Being familiar with the Batman comics from their childhood, the Batchlers chose to work on the next Batman film as their next project.
 In a meeting with Burton, they agreed that "the key element to Batman is his duality.
-And it's not just that Batman is Bruce Wayne."
+And it's not just that Batman is Bruce Wayne".

 Their original script introduced a psychotic Riddler, real name Lyle Heckendorf, with a pet rat accompanying him.
 A scene cut from the final film included Heckendorf obtaining his costume from a fortune-telling leprechaun at the circus.
 Instead of NygmaTech, the company would have been named HeckTech.
 The story elements and much of the dialogue still remained in the finished film, though Schumacher felt it could be "lighte[ne]d down".
 Keaton initially approved the selection of Schumacher as director and planned on reprising his role as Batman from the first two films.
 Schumacher claims he originally had in mind an adaptation of Frank Miller's Batman: Year One and Keaton claimed that he was enthusiastic about the idea.
 Warner Bros. rejected the idea as they wanted a sequel, not a prequel, though Schumacher was able to include very brief events in Bruce Wayne's childhood with some events of the comic The Dark Knight Returns.
-Akiva Goldsman, who worked with Schumacher on The Client, was brought in to rewrite the script, deleting the initial idea of bringing in the Scarecrow as a villain with Riddler, and the return of Catwoman.
-Burton, who now was more interested in directing Ed Wood, later reflected he was taken aback by some of the focus group meetings for Batman Forever, a title he hated.
-Producer Peter MacGregor-Scott represented the studio's aim in making a film for the MTV Generation with full merchandising appeal.
+Akiva Goldsman, who worked with Schumacher on The Client, was brought in to rewrite the script.
+Burton, who now was more interested in directing Ed Wood (1994), later reflected he was taken aback by some of the focus group meetings for Batman Forever, a title he hated.
+Producer Peter MacGregor-Scott represented the studio's aim in making a film for the MTV Generation, with full merchandising appeal.